MislavJaksic/Knowledge-Repository/Algorithms/README.md

 ## Algorithms

 An algorithm is a set of instructions.
 Its as simple as that.
-The algorithms are divided into folders by category and given names based on what they do or how they behave.
+Algorithms are divided into folders by category and given names based on what they do or how they behave.
 There are search algorithms, sorting algorithms and many others.
-Algorithms in this folder are written is Java, but before they were compiled they were constructed and tested on a piece of paper.
+Algorithms in this folder are written is Java, but before they were compiled they were constructed and checked on a piece of paper.

 ### Search algorithms

-Search algorithms find data in data structures, very often lists, but they could also be trees or some other structures.
+Search algorithms find data in data structures, very often lists, but they could also be trees or some other structure.
 There are two main search algorithms: linear search and binary search.

 ### Sorting algorithms